ifreddyrondon/bastion/README.md

 - `LoggerOutput(w io.Writer)` set the logger output writer.

+### ProfilerRoutePrefix

+Optional path prefix for profiler subrouter.
+If left unspecified, `/debug/` is used as the default path prefix.

+- `ProfilerRoutePrefix(prefix string)` set the prefix path for the profile router.

+### EnableProfiler

+Boolean flag to enable the profiler subrouter in production mode.

+- `EnableProfiler()` turn on profiler subrouter.

 ### Mode

 Mode in which the App is running.
 Default is "debug".